 Visit britanniaminemuseum.ca for tickets and the event’s official website.

-Britannia Mine Museum hosts an annual Halloween event at 150 Copper Drive in Britannia Beach, which is a 12-kilometre drive south of Squamish.
-The Halloween event typically happens on the last few weekends of October.
+Britannia Mine Museum hosts a Halloween event most years at 150 Copper Drive in Britannia Beach, which is a 12 km drive south of Squamish.
+The Halloween event usually happens on the last few weekends of October.

-The Halloween event at Britannia Mine is not only spooky, but also a fun and educational experience for everyone.
-For example, last year’s event featured an underground tour, a “vampire chamber,” and educational displays and activities about bats.
+When it happens, the Halloween event at Britannia Mine is not only spooky, but also a fun and educational experience for everyone.
+For example, last year’s event featured a “vampire chamber” and educational displays and activities about bats.

 Visit britanniaminemuseum.ca for the museum’s official website.